CRDMTT/Dashboard-Users/README.md

 npm run dev

 The app will be available at http://localhost:5173
 (or another port if specified).

 ## UX / UI Design
 The design inspiration is available in public/UI-Mockup.webp.
 Development began by implementing the static layout and core UI components, including:
-- Primary and secondary buttons
+- Layout component structured with Header, Main, and Footer subcomponents.
+- Inside Main, you can find the import of the Dashboard component, which includes UsersList.tsx as the main container of the dashboard.
+- Inside UsersList.tsx, there is a UserTable component that renders each user row through a loop.
+- The UI folder contains atomic components such as Button, Heading, Input, and SVG (each includes variants for different use cases).
+- FilterToolbar component, which renders filter buttons dynamically through a loop.
+- Pagination component used for page navigation.
-- Color palette and typography
+- Color palette and typography system.
-- Dark mode toggle
+- Dark mode toggle for switching between light and dark themes.
-- Search bar input field

-After defining the layout, a user table was created using mock data to design and test the grid structure and responsive behavior.
+After defining the user table layout, a static dataset has been used to design and test the grid structure and responsive behavior.
 Accessibility improvements were later applied to enhance semantic markup, screen reader support, and keyboard navigation consistency.

 ## Accessibility Improvements
 Key accessibility updates include:
 Icons:
 - Decorative SVG icons marked as non-interactive (aria-hidden="true", focusable="false").
 Forms:
 - UIInput supports labels and generates accessible IDs using React.useId().
 Tables:
 - UserTable includes a visually hidden <caption> and uses th scope="col" for headers.
 Accordion toggles expose aria-expanded and aria-controls.
 Buttons and Toggles:
 - Theme toggle exposes role="switch" and aria-checked.
 - Action buttons (edit/delete) include aria-label and title attributes.

 ## API Integration and Configuration
-To simulate a real data source, a JSON file was generated using Mockaroo and then uploaded to myjson.online, allowing the app to connect to the mock dataset via REST API (GET method).
+To simulate a real data source, a JSON file was generated using Mockaroo and then uploaded to myjson.online, allowing the app to connect to the dataset via REST API (GET method).
 The communication logic with the external service is centralized in src/api/ to keep the rest of the app clean and easily testable.
 Main modules:
     src/api/apiClient.ts — Lightweight HTTP client with reusable functions (apiFetch, fetchRecord(id)), and React hooks (useFetchRecord, useFetchUsers) handling loading, errors, and parsing. src/utils/mapApiDataToUsers.ts — Normalizes varying JSON field names into the standard User model (e.g., first_name, job_title, etc.).